1128 Assistant Coordinator of Institutional Research-Effectiveness, West Plains

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Supports the completion of research-oriented tasks assigned by the Assistant Dean of Academic Affairs by preparing and producing a variety of regular and ad hoc reports and publications to meet external regulations and internal needs.
+1. Supports the completion of research-oriented tasks assigned by the Coordinator, Institutional Research-Effectiveness, West Plains by preparing and producing a variety of regular and ad hoc reports and publications to meet external regulations and internal needs.

-7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Dean of Academic Affairs.
+6. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the coordinator, Institutional Research-Effectiveness, West Plains.

-The Assistant Coordinator of Institutional Research/Effectiveness is supervised by the Assistant Dean of Academic Affairs and may supervise student workers.
+The Assistant Coordinator, Institutional Research-Effectiveness, West Plains is supervised by the Coordinator, Institutional Research-Effectiveness, West Plains and may supervise student workers.

 OFFICE OF HUMAN RESOURCES

 Factor 1: Professional Knowledge, Skill, and Technical Mastery